hannahfrost/or2017/README.md

 ## What is Hyku
 * An Samvera (formerly Hydra) application based on the Hyrax library.
 * Recipes for Docker (easy to install)
-* Multi-tenanted (to support the HydraDirect service)
+* Multi-tenanted (to support the HydraDirect service; not limited to AWS)
 * Architectural components: Fedora, Solr, Redis, PostgreSQL, background workers
 * Characterizing and transforming files: FITS, imagemagick, openoffice, ghostscript, ffmpeg